Site Search

 Albury’s proximity to the Murray River and local bushlands means we have a rich diversity of native animals including several species of snakes.

-Some snakes are venomous but play a really important role in maintaining local food webs, ecosystems and controlling pest animals like mice and rats.
+Some snakes in Albury are venomous, but play a really important role in maintaining local food webs, ecosystems and controlling pest animals like mice and rats.
 Some common snakes seen within Albury include the Red-bellied Black Snake, Eastern Brown Snake and Tiger Snake.

 Snakes are not naturally aggressive animals and will generally only attack humans if hurt, provoked, or try to be captured.
 All snakes and native wildlife are protected from harm under the National Parks and Wildlife Act 1974 and Biodiversity Conservation Act 2016.